aeyobd/dwarfs/thesis/methods.md

 In the previous chapters, we have seen that the Scl and UMi classical dSphs have outer density profiles that appear to deviate from the exponential law that approximates well all other classical dSphs.
 Our main intention is to assess whether such deviations result from the effects of Galactic tides.
 To this purpose, we use N-body simulations of the evolution of CDM halos in a Galactic potential, constrained to have the orbital parameters consistent with a dwarf's present-day position and velocity.
 We shall assume that, over the past 10 Gyr, the Galactic potential is the static, analytic potential inferred by @mcmillan2011 from observations of kinematic tracers.
 We also assume that the potential of each dwarf may be initially approximated by a cuspy NFW profile.
-Since the dwarfs in question are heavily dark matter dominated, we shall use a carefully selected sample of dark matter particles to emulate the evolution of an embedded tracer stellar component.
+Since the dwarfs in question are heavily dark-matter-dominated, we shall use a carefully selected sample of dark matter particles to emulate the evolution of an embedded tracer stellar component.
 In this Chapter, we describe our choice of Galactic potential, orbital estimation, initial conditions setup, and N-body methods.